cyberw/aiolocust/README.md

 ### [Freethreading/no-GIL Python](https://docs.python.org/3/howto/free-threading-python.html)

-This means that you dont need to launch one Locust process per core!
+This means that you dont need to launch one Locust process per CPU core!
 And even if your load tests happen to do some heavy computations, they are less likely to impact eachother, as one thread will not block Python from concurrently working on another one.

 Users/threads can also communicate easily with eachother, as they are in the same process, unlike in the old Locust implementation where you were forced to use zmq messaging between master and worker processes and worker-to-worker communication was nearly impossible.